ASHWINROMAN007/ASHWINROMAN007/README.md

 - 👋 Hi, I’m @ASHWINROMAN007
 - 👀 I’m interested in MACHINE LEARNING
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning ClickHouse
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ashwinkrishnan2005@gmail.com
 - 😄 Pronouns: ...